QuantumGhost/miniflux-indexer/README.md

 - PostgresQL >= 9.6

-First you should check your miniflux database and ensure it's [Collate](https://www.postgresql.org/docs/current/collation.html) is `C.UTF-8` by using the following command:
+First, you should check your miniflux database and ensure it's [Collate](https://www.postgresql.org/docs/current/collation.html) is `C.UTF-8` by using the following command:

 ```bash